 Organisation Nature of Co-operation in yr to 31st March 2015 Date Outcome officers.
 West Surrey Local Plans Group.
 Regular meetings of Bi- monthly Information sharing.
 Decision-making on joint senior policy officers in West Surrey. working projects at officer level.
 Joint Strategic Partnership Board (JSPB) and Thames On-going Information sharing, decision taking and Basin Heaths Joint Officers Group.
 Regular meetings of management of approaches to TBH SPA and JSPB. political and officer representatives of 11 constituent Local Authorities of TBH SPA plus Natural England.
 Hampshire Joint working on SANG - Hawley Meadows On-going Management of SANG and delivery of housing County Council development in the Borough through it.
 Joint Strategic Partnership Board (JSPB) and Thames On-going Information sharing, decision taking and Basin Heaths Joint Officers Group.
 Regular meetings of management of approaches to TBH SPA and JSPB. political and officer representatives of 11 constituent Local Authorities of TBH SPA plus Natural England.
 Have consulted on both joint SHMA and ELR On-going Outcomes of consultation have informed methodologies and on Draft SHMA. production of the SHMA.
 Highways Agency Meetings to further joint working on M3 study and hard January Low noise surfacing to be used on all lanes.
 Joint shoulder running 2014 community involvement Hart District See above for working on Joint SHMA and Employment On-going Agreement on strategic issues between 3 Council Land Review with Surrey heath , Hart and Rushmoor authorities Joint working on SANG - Hawley Meadows On-going Management of SANG and delivery of housing development in the Borough through it.
-Have Latin Charles in Board and in Board (ICBB) and Thomas 0 negotiated additional capacity from Hart Joint Strategic Partnership Board (JSPB) and Thames On-going Information sharing, decision taking and Basin Heaths Joint Officers Group.
+Have negotiated additional capacity from Hart Joint Strategic Partnership Board (JSPB) and Thames On-going Information sharing, decision taking and Basin Heaths Joint Officers Group.
 Regular meetings of management of approaches to TBH SPA and JSPB. political and officer representatives of 11 constituent Local Authorities of TBH SPA plus Natural England.
-On go: Information sharing Decommendations or init Planning Working Group (PWG) - Regular meetings On-going Information sharing.
-Recommendations on joint through-out year of senior Surrey Planning Policy officers. working made to SPOA. unicers.
+Planning Working Group (PWG) - Regular meetings On-going Information sharing.
+Recommendations on joint through-out year of senior Surrey Planning Policy working made to SPOA. officers.